On Cohomology Rings of Non-Commutative Hilbert Schemes and CoHa-Modules: A module structure over the cohomological Hall algebra

 The Cohomological Hall algebra, which we will call CoHa in the following, was invented by Kontsevich and Soibelman in \cite{KS:11}.
-We will consider the CoHa for the $m$-loop quiver and define a module structure on the Chow rings of non-commutative Hilbert schemes in the case $n=1$.
+We will consider the CoHa for the $m$-loop quiver and define a module structure on the Chow rings of non-commutative Hilbert schemes.
+In the first version of this article, we did this in the case $n=1$, but the results and proofs for arbitrary $n$ are completely analogous.

-\subsection{Cohomological Hall Algebra of a Loop Quiver}
+\subsection{Cohomological Hall algebra of a loop quiver}

 We consider the $m$-loop quiver $Q$.
 A dimension vector for $Q$ is just a non-negative integer $d$.
 Denote by $R_d$ the vector space $M_{d \times d}^m$ of $m$-tuples of $(d \times d)$-matrices.
 On this space, we have an action of the reductive linear algebraic group $G_d := \Gl_d$ by conjugation.
 We define